 # Introduction to Pages

-openHAB 3 introduces a new unified user interface called MainUI.
+openHAB 3 introduced a new unified user interface called MainUI.
 Almost everything that can be configured in openHAB can be configured through MainUI.

 In addition to being used for the administration of openHAB, MainUI can serve as the interface presented to the users of your home automation system.
 You can find an example of the MainUI on the demo page (opens new window).